-It’s a very mountainous island and was once considered wild and remote against much of its colonizers.
+It’s a very mountainous island and was once considered wild and remote by many of its colonizers.
 Visitors can explore the Parc Naturel Regional de Corse, which protects rare plant and animal species.

 Corsica is well connected to both France and Italy by car ferry.
 Visitors can also arrive by plane and rent a car at the airport.